 - 1/4 teas black pepper

-- Bring to boil simmer 1 hr or until peas almost soft to soft, cool slightly, use immersion blender until almost smooth, but not quite.
+- Bring to boil and then simmer for ~1 hr or until peas soft, cool slightly, use immersion blender until almost smooth, but not quite.

 - In separated small pot cook 1 diced carrot and 1 diced celery rib until crisp tender in 1 cup broth.
 Then add all to pea soup.